kustomzone/solidbot/README.md

 An inbox processor can be started using the command

+    bin/inbox.js

+A convenience method is included to ping an inbox (pinbbox)

+    bin/pingbox.js <uri> [cert]

 * data.uri = the uri of the inbox
 * data.cert = optionally a certificate to use for authentication